 1. Don’t respond to spam texts

 All that responding to a spam text does is confirm that your number is valid.
-Once spammers have your validated number, they can resell it and you’ll end up receiving more text messages.
+Once spammers have your validated number, they can resell it, and you’ll end up receiving more text messages.

 2. Don’t open links in texts unless you're 100% certain of the sender

-When you click on a link, you run the risk of both installing malware on your phone or being taken to a phishing site which will try to harvest your logins or personal information.
+When you click on a link, you run the risk of both installing malware on your phone or being taken to a phishing site that will try to harvest your logins or personal information.
 If you're not 100% sure of the sender, don't click.
 There's almost always another way of addressing the subject of a legitimate text than clicking through.

 3. Report spam text messages

-In Google Messages open Settings and toggle on "Enable spam protection."
+In Google Messages, open Settings and toggle on "Enable spam protection."

 You can report spam/scam messages to your carrier by forwarding the text message to SPAM (7726).
-[Check out our stories on how to forward a text message on an iPhone and how to forward a text message on an Android phone.]
+(Check out our stories on how to forward a text message on an iPhone and how to forward a text message on an Android phone.)
 Your carrier will reply with a text asking you to send the spammer’s/scammer’s number because that info isn't sent with a forwarded text.

 If you are running iOS 16 on your iPhone, you can report a spam text message by tapping "Report Junk" under the message you've received.
 By tapping "Delete and Report Junk," you will be reporting the sender to Apple and your cellular carrier.

-Android phone owners who are using the Google Messages app, can also report spam text messages to Google.
+Android phone owners who are using the Google Messages app can also report spam text messages to Google.
 Press and hold the conversation you want to report, select Block (the circle with the slash in the top right) > Report spam > Ok.